 During the 1970’s, the St. Charles, Batavia, and Geneva Youth Projects consolidated under one roof at 321 Hamilton Street in Geneva.
 The Youth Project incorporated as an independent, not-for-profit corporation called the TriCity Youth Project, and later changed its name to the TriCity Family Project based on its expanded emphasis on services to the entire family.

-In 1980, the TriCity Family Project became TriCity Family Services (TCFS) to better reflect its growing array of programs and services.
-Throughout the next decade TCFS continued to expand, and by 1993 it had outgrown its existing space.
-After an intensive and successful capital campaign, a new facility was built at TCFS’s current location at 1120 Randall Court in Geneva.
+In 1980, the TriCity Family Project became TriCity Family Services to better reflect its growing array of programs and services.
+Throughout the next decade, TriCity Family Services continued to expand, and by 1993 it had outgrown its existing space.
+After an intensive and successful capital campaign, a new facility was built at its current location, located at 1120 Randall Court in Geneva.